wordshaker/jesswhite_4/_posts/2018-04-09-impactfuldashboardspart1-post.md

 ---
 layout: post
-title: Creating & Maintaining Impactful Dashboards Part One - Creation
+title: Creating & Maintaining Impactful Dashboards Part One
 description: "Common problems with dashboarding and how to work around them"
 date: 2018-04-09
 img: ./2018-04-09/header.png